zencq/libNOM.io/README.md

     * Notes: Reloading of modified saves while the game is running does not work properly and you do not see an updated timestamp immediately.
 * [Nintendo Switch](https://www.nintendo.com/store/products/no-mans-sky-switch)
-    * Notes: No Man's Sky is coming to the Nintendo Switch in summer 2022 and can hopefully be supported short after its release.
+    * Notes: No Man's Sky is coming to the Nintendo Switch on October 7th and can hopefully be supported short after its release.
 * [Xbox One/Series X\|S](https://www.microsoft.com/p/no-mans-sky/bqvqtl3pch05)
     * Notes: Not directly supported but can easily achieved with cloud sync via